All

 • 01 – 88.99 points: Positive adjustment above 0% (subject to scaling for budget neutrality)

-• 00 – 100.00 points: Positive adjustment (subject to scaling) and eligible for additional exceptional performance adjustment
+• 00 – 100.00 points: Positive adjustment (subject to scaling) and eligible for an additional exceptional performance adjustment.

 6. What is budget neutrality?

-MIPS is a budget neutral program, meaning that the projected negative adjustments are balanced by projected positive adjustments.
-The adjustment magnitude is influenced by the performance threshold and distribution of final scores in a given year.
-The threshold is set at 75 points for 2024, meaning those with scores above this threshold will receive positive adjustments while the participants with scores below 75 points will receive negative adjustment, calculated proportionally based on available budget.
+MIPS is a budget-neutral program.
+Thus, projected negative adjustments balance with projected positive adjustments.
+The adjustment magnitude depends on the performance threshold and the distribution of final scores.
+The threshold for 2024 is set at 75 points.
+Therefore, those with scores above this threshold will receive positive adjustments, while participants below 75 points will receive negative adjustments calculated proportionally based on the available budget.

-• When the scaling factor is less than 1.0, clinicians who receive a final score of 100 points will still receive a positive payment adjustment, but the amount of the positive payment adjustment that clinicians will receive will be less than the maximum 9%.
+• When the scaling factor is less than 1.0, clinicians with a final score of 100 points will receive a positive adjustment.
+However, this adjustment will be less than the maximum of 9%.

-• When the scaling factor is greater than 1.0, then the amount of the positive payment adjustment for clinicians who receive a final score of 100 points will be more than 9%.
+• Conversely, when the scaling factor is more significant than 1.0, the positive adjustment for clinicians with a final score of 100 points will exceed 9%.

 8. How do 2024 MIPS payment adjustments relate to 2022 final scores?

-A clinician will receive payment adjustments for Medicare covered services performed in 2024, based on the 2022 final score attributed to their TIN and NPI combination.
+Clinicians will receive payment adjustments for Medicare-covered services performed in 2024.
+These adjustments will be based on the 2022 final score attributed to their TIN and NPI combination.

 9. How are MIPS payment adjustments shown on the ERA (Electronic Remittance Advice)?

-Positive adjustments are shown with Claim Adjustment Reason Codes (CARC) 144 and RARC N807.
-Negative adjustments are shown with CARC 237 and Remittance Advice Remark Codes (RARC) N807.
+Positive adjustments appear with Claim Adjustment Reason Codes (CARC) 144 and RARC N807.
+In contrast, negative adjustments are shown with CARC 237 and Remittance Advice Remark Codes (RARC) N807.

 11. How are payment adjustments determined for clinicians reporting under a group?

-New clinicians billing under a group TIN will receive the group’s adjustment applicable to that group.
+New clinicians billing under a group TIN will receive the group’s applicable adjustment.

 12. How are payment adjustments determined for virtual groups?

-MIPS eligible clinicians who participate in a CMS-approved virtual group will receive a payment adjustment based on the virtual group’s final score, even if they have additional final scores from other participation options.
+MIPS-eligible clinicians participating in a CMS-approved virtual group will receive a payment adjustment based on the virtual group’s final score, even if they have additional scores from other participation options.

-13. Is the payment adjustment applied to the Medicare paid amount or allowed amount?
+13. Is the payment adjustment applied to the Medicare paid amount or the allowed amount?

-• Payment adjustments don’t impact the portion of the payment that a patient is responsible to pay.
+• Thus, payment adjustments do not impact the portion of the payment that patients are responsible for.

 14. Is payment adjustment applied before or after sequestration?